joaoluizSK/word_list/README.md

-# word_list
+# Word List

 List of English words.
+You can save your favorite words!

 ## Getting Started